LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/exercises.rst

 |

 3. Finally, ye need to print a receipt for the accountant.
 Don't laugh!
-That genius knows MATH and saves us more gold ye can imagine.
+That genius knows MATH and saves us more gold than ye can imagine.

    a.
 Define a function that takes yer fuel and cargo functions as
       parametarrrrrs.